amarjeetkhera/Asset-Health-Prediction-Using-Machine-Learning/README.md

 ## 🚀 Future Work

-Explore deep learning models like LSTMs for advanced time-series modeling.
+- Although it can be computionally expensive, deep learning models like LSTMs can be explored with higher number of time-steps for capturing long-term dependencies in the data.
+In this project an implemention of LSTM has been covered with timestep = 1 for simplicity yielding a model which underperforms.

-Investigate real-time data processing and prediction systems.
+- Real-time data processing and prediction systems can be investigated with extended visualization of the KPIs through a web app for real time usage.

-Expand interpretability with comparative analysis of features across multiple engines.
+- Expand interpretability with comparative analysis of features across multiple engines.